MewPurPur/godsvg-website/src/articles/1.0-alpha7/article.md

 {% blogcompare "Before", "export_menu_before.webp", "Image of the old export menu", "After", "export_menu_after.webp", "Image of the new export menu" %}

 Partial support for the "currentColor" keyword and the "color" attribute has been introduced.
-Although they can't be added through the GUI yet, they will work fine if the imported SVGs have them or you add them through the code editor.
+Although they can't be added through the GUI yet, they will work fine if the imported SVGs have them or if you add them through the code editor.

 The robustness of savefiles has been improved.
 There are now far fewer file operations on startup, which may slightly help with performance and hardware wear (the effects for both seemed minimal, but this is still future-proofing).
 The changes should also improve the backwards compatibility to alpha 7 from future versions.